CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 function definition.
 In most cases, decorator is some function, taking function and returning modified(decorated) function
 ///

+The `{name}` is a *path parameter*, dynamically inserted into the API call.

+- `name`: is an argument annotated as a *string* with `Path`, meaning it is a required URL path parameter.
+Also, in `Path` we defined validation, namely checking whether length of name less or equal then 300. `Path` is placed in `Annotated` object as metadata.

 Instead of `@router.get`, you can use the other operations(HTTP methods):